 Any donation over $2 is tax deductible, and 100% of what you give will go directly to the cause.
 If you're not in the position to give, please share this page to encourage your family and friends to make a donation.

 On a scorching, dry day, there’s nothing more important than hydration.
 But for koalas living in the Eastern states, extreme temperatures are drying out the eucalyptus leaves that once provided them with all the water they required.

 Parched and overheated, Australia’s iconic koalas are growing desperate and changing their behaviour to cope with rising temperatures: they’re drinking.

-This is a worrying behavioural change for an animal whose name literally means “no drink”.
+This is a worrying behavioural change for an animal whose name is thought to have meant 'no drink' in one Australian Aboriginal language.
 Postdoctoral Research Associate Valentina Mella from the University of Sydney’s School of Life and Environmental Sciences - whose research uncovered this growing trend in the koala population, is hoping to make others aware about the dire impact the heat is having on koalas and what it could mean for their survival.

-To help affected populations, Dr Mella has created ‘Blinky Drinkers’—water feeders which can be placed up in the trees to give struggling koalas access to safe drinking water when needed.
+To help affected populations, Dr Mella has created ‘Blinky Drinkers’: water feeders which can be placed high in trees to give struggling koalas access to safe drinking water.

 This project is fundamental for the ongoing protection of one of Australia's much loved native species.

-Your gift to the ‘Koala Drinking Fountains’ project will help Dr Mella and her team to set-up more ‘Blinky Drinkers’ in threatened koala communities and better understand how we can help our koalas face the problem of a changing climate.”
+Your gift to this project will help Dr Mella and her team to set up more 'Blinky Drinkers' in threatened koala communities, and support more research to better understand how we can help our koalas in a changing climate.